bennet0496/mailmerge/README.md

 To see the option in compose view users first need to enable it under Advanced Options in Settings > Preferences > Composing Messages.
-This to prevent users (that in theory should be able to see the option) being directly pointed to it, as misuse of this plugin may cause
+This is to prevent users (that in theory should be able to see the option) being directly pointed to it, as misuse of this plugin may cause
 SPAM and/or otherwise unwanted messages to be sent.